Skip to content

 Slings, (pouch and ring) are compact, sleek, easy to use, and their simple design makes them one of the most popular baby carriers available.
 We believe that every new family should have some type of baby sling for an easier adjustment to life with baby.
 Baby Slings are as uncomplicated to use as it gets – they can be put on and taken off quickly & easily.

-Soft pack baby carriers include the traditional Asian-style baby carrier called the mei tai and the newer “strap and buckle” version of the mei tai.
+Soft pack baby carriers include a traditional Asian-style baby carrier called the mei tai and the “strap and buckle” version of the mei tai.
 Structured baby carriers evenly distribute the weight of your baby across both shoulders and your hips which makes them one of the most comfortable baby carriers around.
 Typically, best for an older baby with head and shoulder control, most parents find they can carry a baby the longest in a pack-style carrier.

 Copyright 2007 Nurtured Products for Parenting (Updated July 2022)